SubhradeepSS/Cric-Whatsapp/README.md

-# Cricket-Live-Score
+# Cricket_Live
-Live Cricket Score can be obtained on Whatsapp
+Live Cricket Score can be obtained on Whatsapp through message from a bot